ModUDuke/Causal-Inference-Introduction/chapter3.md

 ## Homerun Ad Campaign I - Exploring Data
 This series of question will test your knowledge on what we have learned so far, and will introduce some new functions.

-The Hammers decided to expand their sample to examine how effective their social media camapign was.
+The Hammers decided to expand their sample to examine how effective their social media campaign was.
 They collected more information on how many games each individual attended per month, as well as how many ads they were served to each individual per month.
 In the following questions, let's find out whether these correlations still hold.
 To begin, let's first get acquainted with the provided dataframe, `Baseball`:

 *** =instructions
 - 1) Look at the first few rows of dataframe, `Baseball` with function `head`.